-The Old Folk Singer
+The Old Troubadour

 John Winn’s musical career has spanned six decades, starting with formal voice training in college, and as a singer in the early days of folk music in New York City.
 Winn traveled with the Belafonte Singers, appeared on stages with Bob Dylan, Judy Collins, and Jose Feliciano, and performed in New York’s Carnegie Hall with many of the early folk artists.

 Born in the small Mississippi river town of Canton, MO in 1934 and raised in Hannibal, MO, Winn grew up in the heart of the depression in a rural farm setting.
 A high school teacher identified his strong tenor voice and encouraged him to study voice at Culver Stockton College in Canton, MO.
 One bright fall day, like Mark Twain before him, he packed a bag and headed west.

 In 1954, while serving in the US Army in Fort Carson, CO, he picked up a guitar and started a life-long love of the instrument.
 After the Army, Winn headed to Ski Tip Ranch near present day Keystone, CO. where he learned to teach skiing at Arapahoe Basin, played guitar and sang to guests at night by the huge stone fireplace in the lodge.
 He also began performing in coffeehouses and bars such as the Red Ram in Georgetown, CO, Mike’s Pub in Boulder, the Exodus and Café Les Tarot in Denver.